-A six-member committee consisting of representatives from the Town's zoning and planning boards, and the Town attorney worked closely with the Broome County Planning Department to develop the plan.
-Over the course of a year, the committee met regularly to compile information, examine trends, identify issues, and conducted public outreach to establish recommendations that meet the various challenges and opportunities in Sanford.
+A six-member committee consisting of representatives from the town's zoning and planning boards, and the town attorney worked closely with the Broome County Planning Department to develop the plan.
+The committee met regularly to compile information, examine trends, identify issues, and conduct public outreach to establish recommendations that meet the various challenges and opportunities in Sanford.

-STRUCTURE OF THE PLAN
+CONTENTS OF THE PLAN